 You will need to create an API key on your settings page to access your scan data.

-This api_key must be added as a parameter on all requests to the API.
+This api_key must be added as a Bearer Token on all requests to the API.